jonathanw82/Can_Share/README.md

 #### Home
-The landing page fist has a warning box popup with 2 call to action buttons one will clear the message the other will redirect you back to google.
-After popup close, navigation across the top, in the middel of the screen is a welcome message and canshare logo and a login box, the login box also has a link to the signup page and a call to action login button.
+The landing page first has a warning box popup with 2 call to action buttons one will clear the message the other will redirect you back to google.
+After popup close, navigation across the top, in the middle of the screen is a welcome message and canshare logo and a login box, the login box also has a link to the signup page and a call to action login button.
 If the sign up button is pressed, you are greeted with the sign up page all features are the same as landing page though the signup form center screen has 3 inputs username, email, password and 2 call to action buttons sign up and back both takes you to the loginpage, after signing up you will be redirected to the login page, once logged in you are met with the the main beer cellar dashboard.

 #### Beer Cellar
-The beer cellar has navigation across the top, logo centertop call to action button for adding you own beers and cards with pre added cans each card has image top vegan or not vegan image overlay on top of card, beer name, brand beer type and abv, on the lower section there is 2 call to action buttons info and edit each take you to respective places, two thumbs up and down allow the user to rate there beers as they go.
+The beer cellar has navigation across the top, logo centertop call to action button for adding you own beers and cards with pre added cans each card has image at top, vegan or not vegan image overlay on top of card, beer name, brand beer type and abv, on the lower section there is 2 call to action buttons info and edit, each take you to respective places, two thumbs up and down allow the user to rate their beers as they go.
 The administator in the only person that can delete cards as a third button will appear with delete button if logged in Admin.

 #### Add Beer
-Once the add you can button is pressed you are taken to Brew your own page, navigation var across the top with a form center with inputs, beer name, brand hops variety, mals, where can i buy it image url input and a link to the help page that opens in a separate browser tab and tell us about it text area, the form also contains 3 dropdown menus with types of beer, abv and average price also a switch style checkbox for whether or not its vegan with a link to the help age that opens in a sparete browser tab, followed by 2 call to action buttons submit and cancel.
-On clicking add the can is added to the database and you are redircted to beer cellar, cancel will also redirect to beer cellar but without submitting the form.
+Once the add your can button is pressed you are taken to Brew your own page, navigation bar across the top with a form center with inputs, beer name, brand, hops variety, malts, where can i buy it, image url input and a link to the help page that opens in a separate browser tab and tell us about it text area.
+The form also contains 3 dropdown menus with types of beer, abv and average price also a switch style checkbox for whether or not it's vegan with a link to the help page that opens in a separete browser tab, followed by 2 call to action buttons - submit and cancel.
+On clicking add, the can is added to the database and you are redirected to beer cellar, cancel will also redirect to beer cellar but without submitting the form.

 #### Edit beer
-Edit beer is the same as the add beer page however the fields contain the previous selections for the orinially added items.
-Two call to action buttons done and cancel, done updates the databse and cancel redirects you back to the beer cellar dashboard.
+Edit beer is the same as the add beer page however the fields contain the previous selections for the originally added items.
+Two call to action buttons - done and cancel, done updates the database and cancel redirects you back to the beer cellar dashboard.

 #### Info
-The info page contain the image of the product to the left and respective data about the particular product to the right a bit about the product below, with a call to action buton below that takes you back to the beer cellar.
+The info page contains the image of the product to the left and respective data about the particular product to the right a bit about the product below, with a call to action buton below which takes you back to the beer cellar.

 #### TopShelf